medikoo/es6-weak-map/README.md

 # es6-weak-map
 ## WeakMap collection as specified in ECMAScript6

-_Roughly inspired by Mark Miller and Kris Kowal [WeakMap implemenatation](https://github.com/drses/weak-map)_.
+_Roughly inspired by Mark Miller's and Kris Kowal's [WeakMap implemenatation](https://github.com/drses/weak-map)_.

-Difference are:
+Differences are:
 - Assumes compliant ES5 environment (no weird ES3 workarounds or hacks)
 - Well modularized CJS style
 - Based on one solution.